Yam-Dut/yamdut/README.md

 ## Acknowledgement
 Special thanks to the **Group4_Blasters** for their contribution and collboration.
 Special gratitude to **Mrs Prabisha Khadka** for guidance throughout the project.

-Team:
+### Team Members:
--- Amrit Ghimire
+- Amrit Ghimire
--- Abhishek Kushwaha
+- Abhishek Kushwaha
--- Kshitij Pandit
+- Kshitij Pandit
--- Preeti Pokharel
+- Preeti Pokharel

 ## License
 This project is released under the terms of the [MIT License](https://mit-license.org/).
 See [LICENSE](LICENSE)